-Note: The Enzyme Solution has to be prepared freshly prior to the assay (not longer than 10 - 15 minutes in advance).
+Note: The Enzyme Solution has to be prepared freshly prior to the assay (not longer than 10-15 minutes in advance).
 Discard after use!

-Adrenaline Microtiter Strips

-In rare cases residues of blocking and stabilizing reagent can be seen in the wells as small, white dots or lines.
+Adrenaline Microtiter Strips and Noradrenaline Microtiter Strips In rare cases residues of the blocking and stabilizing reagent can be seen in the wells as small, white dots or lines.
 These residues do not influence the quality of the product.